In this tutorial we will create a simple HTTP server which sends a “Hello World!” greeting. Using DataKernel

 Finally, define main method to launch our server with launch method.
 This method launches server in the following steps: injects dependencies, starts application, runs it and finally stops it.

 Let’s now test the application.
 Run HttpHelloWorldExample.main(), then open your favourite browser and go to

 You will receive a

-Hello World! message proceeded by the server.
+Hello World! message processed by the server.
 Congratulations, you’ve just created your first

 To make DataKernel more developer-friendly, we’ve created dozens of tutorials and examples of different scales, representing most of the framework’s capabilities.
 Click “Next” to get to the next tutorial.
-You can also find the lists of tutorials on the left.
+You can also explore our docs first.